sweetha0910/sweetha0910/README.md

-- 👋 Hi, I’m @sweetha0910
+- 👋 Hi there, I’m Sweetha
-- 👀 I’m interested in the
 - 🌱 I’m currently learning data science with python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...